SiMoM0/HandsDetection/README.md

 * Download the Hand Dataset ([link](https://www.robots.ox.ac.uk/~vgg/data/hands/)) and upload it on your Google Drive, in the main folder *MyDrive*.

+* Upload also the [data.yaml](https://github.com/SiMoM0/HandsDetection/blob/master/Model/data.yaml) file in Google Drive as done before.
+It will be useful for YOLOv5 configuration.

-* Open the Jupyter Notebook [handdetection.ipynb](https://github.com/SiMoM0/HandsDetection/blob/master/Model/handdetection.ipynb) on Google Colaboratory and connect your drive in order to run the code properly
+* Open the Jupyter Notebook [handdetection.ipynb](https://github.com/SiMoM0/HandsDetection/blob/master/Model/handdetection.ipynb) on Google Colaboratory and connect your drive in order to run the code properly.

+* At the end of the notebook, run the cell to download the model in *.onnx* format as [best.onnx](https://github.com/SiMoM0/HandsDetection/blob/master/Model/best.onnx) and place it in the directory **Model/**.
+It will be used for the C++ code.

 #### References

+[YOLOv5](https://github.com/ultralytics/yolov5): object detection architecture and pretrained models use in this project for fine-tuning

 Code:
 * Python Hand Detection/Segmentation: https://github.com/BlueDi/Hand-Detection